5monkeys/django-viewlet/README.rst

 Django viewlet will cache context instead of html by using the ``template`` decorator argument.
-This is useful if chached html is too heavy, or your viewlet template needs to be rendered on every call.
+This is useful if cached html is too heavy, or your viewlet template needs to be rendered on every call.

 .. code:: python